mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     return self.layer5(x)
 ```

-As expected, the performance of a simple deep NN for images is not as high as other models, with a final accuracy of 46.8% on the training set and 44.7% on the validation set.
+As expected, the performance of a simple deep NN for images is not really "state-of-the-art", with a final accuracy of 46.8% on the training set and 44.7% on the validation set.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">